ickshonpe/child_commands/README.md

 # Child Commands

-Extension trait / facade on EntityCommands that allows you to spawn entity hierarchies without nesting or collecting the ids.
+Experimental extension trait / facade on EntityCommands for more ergonomic entity hierarchy spawning.

 ## Examples